 Leaning over towards the mother, Luka whispered in her ear.
 “Don’t ever let me see you are begging, or your child will learn what it means not to have a mother.”

 Holding his hands behind his back, Luka stepped away, returning to the main entrance.
 He glanced down the cobblestone path leading to the Algora gate.

-There, his soldiers controlled who could enter the city.
+His soldiers controlled who could enter the city from this point.
 Vendors from Southport traveling with their carts paid a tax before they could sell.
 Another fee awaited them if they planned to go beyond Neardore.

 Luka continued through the second gates leading to the Inner Courts.
 Selected merchants set up shops to provide the best produce and goods to nobles.
 No coin ever exchanged hands.
 Vendors received monthly stipends from Casselberry for their services, always the same amount.

-Walls protecting the center of the city had towers built every fifteen meters, ensuring guards could watch all activities.
-Nobles settled in multi-storied buildings, with the narrow streets leading to Villa Nobilis.
+Walls protecting the center of the city had towers built every fifteen meters.
+Guards could watch all activities from above.
+Nobles settled in multi-storied buildings, with narrow streets leading to Villa Nobilis.

 Luka nodded his head occasionally when greeted by the nobles.
 His thoughts returned to his encounter at Bon Abbi, no matter how hard he tried to forget.
 How could a young girl outmaneuver him?
 And what about that Chronicler?